gavinb11/COSMOS-Test-Codes/README.md

 Basic server, client, and AX25/KISS processing files.

 # COSMOS - Ceres
+#####Repository for VT Ceres COSMOS implementation and configuration files.

 ## Background
 ### Virginia CubeSat Constellation - Virgnia Tech
 Ceres is a CubeSat designed and built by students at Virginia Tech (VT) as a part of the Virginia CubeSat Constellation (VCC).
-Repository for the VT Ceres COSMOS implementation and configuration files.
+Expected Launch Date: 11/27/2018
+Expected Deployment Date: Early 2019

 ### Ball Aerospace COSMOS
 [COSMOS](https://cosmosrb.com/) is a set of 15 applications that can be used to control a set of embedded systems.
 It is an [Open Source](https://github.com/BallAerospace/COSMOS) project from Ball Aerospace and the code is available on GitHub.
 Multiple organizations are using COSMOS to control small satellites.